nitish052002/nitish052002/README.md

 ## I'm an Indian 🇮🇳, A Learner, Frontend Developer, and a friend!🙌

 🌱 I’m a JavaScript enthusiast and currently all into ReactJS 🧡.
-💬 Ask me about React, Node.js, JavaScript, devops, career or technology advice 🙌.
+💬 Ask me about React, Node.js, JavaScript,career or technology advice 🙌.
 👯 I’m looking to collaborate with other open source contributor.
 ⚡ Fun fact: I think, I am in Love with Javascript.